krcb197/CheerLightTwitterAPI/README.md

 # Development and Testing

 During Development, it may be useful to stop:
-- The connection being made to the Twitter API (prehaps because you haven't got the keys)
+- The connection being made to the Twitter API (perhaps because you haven't got the keys)
 - Tweets from being generated, because it is annoying deleting them all

 This can be avoided as follows: